mydogmandy/Machine_Learning_Challenge/README.md

   High-Risk:  Precision = 0.01 / Recall = 0.72 / f1 = 0.02<br>
   Low_Risk:  Precision = 1.00 / Recall = 0.57 / f1 = 0.72<br>

-✓ Includes a final
-recommendation on the model to use, if any.
-✓ Provides justification for your recommendation.